farbodp/farbodp.github.io/_posts/2022-11-22-visualizing-decision-tree.md

 A couple of days ago, a friend of mine asked me to do a mini-project on decision tree classification.
 But I shouldn't use packages such as scikit learn and I had to write it from scratch.
 I completed it and hand it over.
 Then he asked me to do bonus part of this project, which was visualizing the tree without using any packages.
 I had some fun doing it, so I thought maybe I can share it here ;).

-As you may know,to build a decision tree, we need to write it as a recursive function, so that for every node, we build a tree using its children.
+As you may know, to build a decision tree, we need to write it as a recursive function, so that for every node, we build a tree using its children.
 I used [Rohit's code](https://github.com/rohit1576/Decision-Tree) here:

 ```python
 class Node(object):